.

 Campiglia Marittima train station, Province of Livorno, Italy

-* Additional information will be provided by Earthwatch to meet your team.
-Please do not book travel arrangements such as flights until you have received additional information from Earthwatch.
+* Earthwatch will provide additional information to meet your team.
+Please do not book travel arrangements such as flights until you have received further information from Earthwatch.

 ABOUT YOUR DESTINATION

-Earthwatch strongly recommends that travelers investigate their destination prior to departure.
-Familiarity with the destination’s entry/exit requirements, visas, local laws, and customs can go a long way to ensuring smooth travel.
+Earthwatch strongly recommends that travelers investigate their destination before departure.
+Familiarity with the destination’s entry/exit requirements, visas, local laws, and customs can ensure smooth travel.
 The U.S. Department of State's Traveler’s Checklist and Destination Guides are helpful resources.
-For LGBTI travelers, the U.S. Department of State's LGBTI Travelers page contains many useful tips and links.
+For LGBTI travelers, the U.S. Department of State's LGBTI Travelers page contains many helpful tips and links.

 COUNTRY AND PROJECT ENTRY REQUIREMENTS